 Onions: 2 medium size onions, finely chopped.

-Seasonings: some salt, pepper, crushed red pepper and some Italian seasonings mix is enough to give a lot of flavor.
+Seasonings: some salt, pepper, crushed red pepper, and some Italian seasonings mix is enough to give a lot of flavors.

 Butter: is optional, but not necessary.

 Vegetables are huge in our family and there’s nothing better than making a large platter loaded with baked vegetables.

 Plus, it’s a perfect make-ahead dish, reheats beautifully.
 And leftovers are even better the next day!

 Serve it with meat, seafood, or eat it alone with some crusty bread.
 It’s just that good.
 We love it even more with a sprinkle of grated Parmesan cheese over it.

 1. Prepare your baking pan: first, drizzle on the bottom of the pan with some olive oil, about 3 tablespoons.
 And turn on your oven to Bake at 400 degrees F ( 200 degrees C).